Supporting the Whole Girl

 A repeat concussion that occurs before the brain recovers from the first—usually within a short period of time (hours, days, or weeks)—can slow recovery or increase the likelihood of the child having long-term problems.

-The parent/guardian is instructed to provide the Athletic Trainer, Kelly Borrego with written medical clearance from the appropriate health care provider.
+The parent/guardian is instructed to provide the Athletic Trainer with written medical clearance from the appropriate health care provider.
 Medical clearance is for return-to-school only and NOT for return-to-play.
 Written documentation or instructions from a local emergency room or urgent care facility does not substitute for written medical clearance by their pediatrician or health care provider.
 At any point should the student need modifications to the school day, we ask that the pediatrician or health care provider complete and return the Concussion Form to the Athletic Trainer.
-The Athletic Trainer and if necessary, earning resources specialist then notifies the teachers and coaches of these modifications to the school day.
+The Athletic Trainer and if necessary, Learning Resources Specialist then notifies the teachers and coaches of these modifications to the school day.

 The parent/guardian is instructed to provide the Athletic Trainer with final medical clearance from the pediatrician or health care provider when the student is ready to participate in full academic and athletic activities.